openworm/openworm_docs/background.rst

 On models
 =========
 Models are the cornerstone of science.
-Tools like algebra and calculus and newtonian mechanics and computer spreadsheets were advances because we could plug numbers into equations and get answers out that told us something about the world.
+Tools like algebra and calculus and Newtonian mechanics and computer spreadsheets were advances because we could plug numbers into equations and get answers out that told us something about the world.